Potassium osmate: Properties

+Solid potassium osmate is stable in air.
+It is more stable in cold water under alkaline conditions, but hot water or acid accelerates decomposition.
+When exposed to sunlight for prolonged periods of time, it decomposes and produces a sooty powder along with the odor of the tetroxide.
+It is insoluble in alcohol and ether.

 Structure

 The complex anion is octahedral.
 Like related d^{2} dioxo complexes, the oxo ligands are trans.
 The Os=O and Os-OH distances are 1.75(2) and 1.99(2) Å, respectively.
 It is a relatively rare example of a metal oxo complex that obeys the 18e rule.

 Preparation

 The compound was first reported by Edmond Frémy in 1844.
 Potassium osmate is prepared by reducing osmium tetroxide with ethanol: